-High-level external ionizing radiation poses the greatest danger to living organisms.
+High-level penetrating external ionizing radiation poses the greatest danger to living organisms.
 Low levels of internal or external contamination generally pose very low risk.
 A site known to be radiologically contaminated should be surveyed before entering, and responders should be advised to limit their time in high dose-rate areas.
-There is generally no hazard associated with handling a radiologically contaminated casualty.
-See the "Decontamination" tab.
+There is generally no hazard associated with handling a radiologically contaminated casualty unless there is one or more highly radioactive embedded fragments in the patient.
+Flip to the "Decontamination" tab.